paultcochrane/paultcochrane/README.md

-I have a PhD in Physics and have worked on software projects in many different areas, including Physics, Combustion Technology, Scientific Visualisation, Geospatial Data Delivery, Geographic Information Systems (GIS) and Game Development.
+I have a PhD in Physics and have worked on software projects in many different areas, including Physics, Combustion Technology, Scientific Visualisation, Geospatial Data Delivery, and Geographic Information Systems (GIS).

 I'm based in Germany :de: but am originally from New Zealand :new_zealand:; I'm fluent in both English and German.